In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

-After I resign, I’ll probably make conservative payments on my debt and put most of the extra money I earn into my emergency fund so I have a nice buffer in case I ever fall short of my monthly income goal.
+After resigning, I made conservative payments on my debt and put most of the extra money I earn into my emergency fund.
+This allows me to have a nice buffer in case I ever fall short of my monthly income goal.

 I’m also confident that with more hours freed up, because of quitting my full-time job, I’ll be able to continue to grow my freelance business quickly.

 The first step when quitting your job is of course, to let your boss or manager know, but then you have to follow through with an actual resignation notice.
 I have to turn in my resignation notice at least 30 days before my final work date.